gernotfeichter/dachstein-pistes/README.md

 * for local development/usage allow the domain via a cors browser plugin
 ### state
 * all state is handled via cookies
-* resetting via chrome does not work (at leat for android emultated app)\
+* resetting via chrome does not work for webview (at leat for android emultated app)\
   snippet to run in js console for manual reset:
   ```js
   document.cookie = `${Cookie.name}={};expires=Thu, 01 Jan 1970 00:00:00 GMT;path=<${Cookie.path}`;